User documentation for the PLEIADES cluster at the University of Wuppertal

 We are working on mitigations of this issue and as a workaround you can try to use the software from the 2021a-rpath

+stack instead.
 Here, the whole software stack is built with RPATH

 , i.e. lookup paths of library dependencies are compiled into all binaries and the lookup through LD_LIBRARY_PATH

+is not necessary anymore.
 There are a couple of drawbacks though:

 2021a-rpath

 stack is not necessarily suited to build your own software, e.g. by loading GCC and CMake.
 In this case you would have to consider using RPATH in your build as well.
-For simplicity, try to use the -rpath
+For simplicity, try to use the-rpath

 (-norpath

-stack might be out of sync.
-Please tell us if you need a certain module that is available in one, but no the other.The SFT project at CERN provides multiple LCG releases that bundle many useful software packages.
+The SFT project at CERN provides multiple LCG releases that bundle many useful software packages.
 This also contains different versions of the gcc or clang compilers.
 If CVMFS is available, you can set up a specific release via

 source /cvmfs/sft.cern.ch/lcg/views/LCG_99/x86_64-centos7-gcc8-opt/setup.sh